apapadopoulou/Prog-II-Playground/README.md

   git remote add upstream https://github.com/apapadopoulou/Prog-II-Playground.git
 ```

-> Note that these steps are mandatory if you want to publish changes into this project.
+> Note that forking is mandatory if you want to publish changes into this project.

 Now, let's experiment!
 You can contribute to this project by creating a fork, make changes in a new or in an already existing branch and create a pull request.
 Remember that when you make a change in a file, you should execute the following commands to commit it.